Jayden-boop/WRO-2025/README.md

   <img src="t-photos/Arham_WRO.jpg" width="400px">
 </p>

-> **Syed Arham Wasti** is a Junior at Anderson CVI with a strong interest in computer science and machine learning.
+> **Syed Arham Wasti** is a Grade 11 Student at Anderson CVI with a strong interest in computer science and machine learning.
 His ambition drives him to address issues he deeply cares about.

 ---